 Dynamics of small group involvement and other environmental influences in the shaping of an individual's personality.
+Offered every 3 years.
+3 credits.

 SO 340 Social Psychology

 Dynamics of small group involvement and other environmental influences on the shaping of an individual's personality.
 Offered every year.
 3 credits.